ju4700/ju4700/README.md

 ###

-<p align="center">I'm a passionate computer science enthusiast with a keen interest in Cybersecurity and Machine Learning.
-Here, you'll find a mix of projects ranging from coding assignments, development projects to cybersecurity challenges.
+<p align="center">I'm a passionate computer science enthusiast with a keen interest in Software Development and Networking.
+Here, you'll find a mix of projects ranging from coding assignments, development projects to network analyst challenges.
 Feel free to explore, contribute, or provide feedback on any of the projects you come across.
-I'm currently pursuing my degree in computer science, delving into various aspects of software development, algorithms, and cybersecurity.
-My fascination with cybersecurity stems from its dynamic nature and the constant challenge it presents.
+I'm currently pursuing my degree in computer science, delving into various aspects of software development, algorithms, and networks.
+My fascination with Software Development and Networking stems from its dynamic nature and the constant challenge it presents.
 I'm always eager to learn and adapt to the ever-evolving landscape of cybersecurity threats and defenses.</p>

 ###